SCBI-ForestGEO/Dendrobands/data/README.md

 ## `scbi.dendroAll_[YEAR]` files

-Each year has its own folder, with the main document in each being the scbi.dendroAll_[YEAR].csv, which is the master file for that year's intraannual and biannual surveys.
+Each year has its own file labeled scbi.dendroAll_[YEAR].csv, which is the master file for that year's intraannual and biannual surveys.
 Headers of the file are pulled from Condit along with some additional, relevant headers.

 **Important**: The scbi.dendroAll_[YEAR] file is used in all field_form and data_entry Rscripts.
 If any major change is made (e.g. a column is added), then **_all_** the corresponding Rscripts need to be updated.